ishikabansal04/Ds-Algo/README.md

 # Ds-Algo
-I covered various topics of Ds-Algo in this repository.
+I have covered various topics of Ds-Algo in this repository.